 4. Some agents have teams, while others are solo.

 Toying with ML, we decided to delegate the heavy lifting to AI.
-We started by training datasets with a minimum of two years of production transactions.
+We started by using an open source machine learning platform and training datasets with a minimum of two years of production transactions.
 Grouping production by week, we were able to ask the machine to predict this year's week 52nd production.
 Using this projection, we added the percent of potential closes of pending production.
 This looks something like:

 AI projected outcome + (Pending Sales * Sell Rate) = Year-end projection

 1. A linear model that uses least-squares to approximate current year-end total production.

 2. Samples for modeling were based on the weekly production from a database, going back two years.

 After deployment, we found that implementation was simpler, projections were now accurate and stable, and maintaining the code was also easier.
 As we train the datasets to consider account trends, our projections will mature with more accuracy.
 The more data we have, the more accurate the result.

 Deciding to invest in custom-built software is a key digital transformation strategy for companies ready to ditch their old business processes.
 In the real estate world, companies that rely on data to make strategic decisions have an edge over their competitors.
 Our client used predictive analytics to fairly compensate their employees, increasing trust and authority with their agents.

 If your digital transformation initiative for this year includes overhauling how your company collects, uses, and applies data, connect with Ventive.
 We help clients every day transform into the next stage of their business.